-NOTE 1: In the case that more than one hosting operators can provide the INS for disaster condition for the participating operator in the disaster area, the existing congestion control mechanism may be used to distribute the UE access to the different hosting operator networks in order to avoid the overload condition of each hosting operator network.
+NOTE 1: In the case that more than one hosting operators can provide the Indirect Network Sharing for disaster condition for the participating operator in the disaster area, the existing congestion control mechanism may be used to distribute the UE access to the different hosting operator networks in order to avoid the overload condition of each hosting operator network.
 This can consider to be recorded in the SA2 specification.

 NOTE 2: The Indirect Network Sharing for disaster condition can be applicable for the UE which cannot support the MINT feature.

-Editor’s Note: Implications to other roamers not associated with Indirect Network Sharing in this case of WT#2 is FFS.
+NOTE 3: The existing mechanism of access class barring may be reused to ensure the access priority of the specific UE (e.g. the UE of rescue worker) during the disaster condition.
+This can consider to be recorded in the SA2 specification.

 TU estimates and dependencies